benoitf/example1/README.md

 # example1

-# update from a fork
+# updated from a fork